-Tetanus is not spread from person to person.
-The spores of tetanus bacteria are found in soil, dust, and manure.
+Tetanus does not spread from person to person.
+The spores of tetanus bacteria live in soil, dust, and manure.
 The spores can get into the body through broken skin, usually through injuries from contaminated objects.
 Tetanus bacteria can also infect the body through breaks in the skin caused by a surgical procedure, dental infections, burns, bone fracture, or intravenous drug use.

 What are the symptoms of tetanus?

-The most common symptom of tetanus is spasms (tightening) of the jaw muscles, which is why tetanus is often called lockjaw.
+Tetanus is often called lockjaw because the most common symptom of tetanus is spasms (tightening) of the jaw muscles.
 Other symptoms of tetanus include: